Skip to contents

 #> [1] TRUE

-species_info() and get_metadata() take a BirdFlow object as their first argument.
-An optional second argument allows specifying a specific item, if omitted a list is returned with all the available information.
+species_info() takes a BirdFlow object as the first argument.
+An optional second argument allows specifying a specific item; if omitted, a list is returned with all available information, all of which comes from eBird.

 species(bf) is a shortcut for species_info(bf, "common_name")